jamesr1775/Sorting-Visualiser/Testing.md

     - The code and the algorithm information are changed from hidden to visible for the chosen algorithm.
     - The algorithms code and information that are not selected remain hidden.
     - Prism highlights the code like an IDE and makes the code more readable and user friendly.
-    - The algorithm information shows a brief introduction to the algorithm, the algorithm steps it takes to perform its sort and finally a hint is offered for the space and time complexity analysis as the answer can be found in the quiz.
+    - The algorithm information shows a brief introduction to the algorithm, the algorithm steps it takes to perform its sort and finally a hint is offered for the space and time complexity analysis as the answer can be found in the quiz and entices the user to try the quiz.
     - The code font size is adjusted for smaller screen resolutions so as to try and fit it to the screen as much as possible without folding the lines of code.
 - The correct algorithm runs and can visually be identified when the start sorting button is pressed.
 - Swapping between algorithms many times behaves as expected.